 Welcome to Netlab!
-We conduct research in computational social science, with an emphasis on the intersections of social network analysis / network science, applied natural language processing, and machine learning.
-Substantively, our work contributes to environmental social science (e.g. social networks and climate change, the environmental movement, soci-ecological development in the North Atlantic), culture and cognition, knowledge and science (e.g. collective intelligence; integrated social and knowledge networks; diffusion processes for information vs. knowledge, beliefs, and ideas; applications of natural language processing and machine learning to detect concepts, claims, frames, and cognitive schemas).
+We conduct research in computational social science, with an emphasis on the intersections of social network analysis, applied natural language processing, and machine learning.
+Substantively, our work focuses on (1) democracy and the politics of information, science, and knowledge, (2) cognitive social science (also sometimes called cognitive sociology / culture and cognition / or the sociology of knowledge), and (3) environmental governance and social movements.
+Finally, we are interested in methods, tools, and processes that facilitate more reproducible and transparent computational research in the social sciences.
 You can find out about some of our publications here, and our software development projects here or on via out GitHub page.

 The lab is funded in part by grants from the Social Science and Humanities Research Council of Canada (SSHRC) and an Early Researcher Award from the Ontario Ministry of Research and Innovation awarded to Dr. John McLevey (Principal Investigator, Netlab).

 We are currently collaborating with researchers from other institutions in Canada, the US, the UK, Italy, Luxembourg, Germany, and other countries.